srikanth-mokkapati/modern-pluto/src/pages/index.md

       I am Software Developer by Profession.
 My Interests include Web Development, Personal Finance, Movies/Web Series and a bit of Science, History and Business.

+      The Idea of the Blog is to be casual, covering wide variety of topics width first and with some clarity.
+Yeah, it is the Cafeteria Talk that can be a bit more informative, thoughtful and may be interesting.
     actions:
       - label: Contact Me
         url: /contact